Kkitit/Stepik-/README.md

 # Stepik-

 Hey!
-Here are some of my solutions to problems in the course of learning python
+Here are some of my solutions tasks in the course of learning python